mmtroyinfotech/osticket-prereqs/README.md

 </p>

 - HeidiSQL_12.3.0.6589_Setup
-  HeidiSQL is a user-friendly tool for managing databases, allowing you to connect, browse, edit, and      query your databases efficiently.
+<p>HeidiSQL is a user-friendly tool for managing databases, allowing you to connect, browse, edit, and query your databases efficiently.</p>
 - mysql-5.5.62-win32
 - osTicket-v1.15.8
 - php-7.3.8-nts-Win32-VC15-x86